sharp-edge/ComposePinInput/README.md

 }
 ```
 # Dynamic Background and Font Colors
-Customize the bfocu ackground color and font color
+Customize the on focus background color and font color

 <img src="pintextfield_5.gif" width="300" />